grantjenks/py-tree-sitter-languages/README.rst

 Notice a couple things:

-1. Python has module, class, and function docstrings that bare a striking resemblance to the phony multi-line string comments.
+1. Python has module, class, and function docstrings that bare a striking resemblance to the phony string comments.

-2. Python supports single-quoted, double-quoted, triple-single-quoted, and triple-double-quoted strings (not to mention prefixes for raw and unicode strings).
+2. Python supports single-quoted, double-quoted, triple-single-quoted, and triple-double-quoted strings (not to mention prefixes for raw strings, unicode strings, and more).

-Creating a regular expression to capture the phony multi-line string comments would be exceedingly difficult!
+Creating a regular expression to capture the phony string comments would be exceedingly difficult!

 Enter `tree-sitter`_::